MathieuTurcotte/node-backoff/README.md

 ### backoff.reset()

 Reset the backoff object state.
 If a backoff operation is in progress when called, it will be stop.
+After reset, a backoff instance can be reused.

 ### Event: 'backoff'